A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Conclusion

 \section{Conclusion}

-In this paper, we examined hierarchical, peer-to-peer, and hybrid approaches of the communication of metadata information in geo-distributed fog systems.
-Existing solutions ignore either the aspect of geo-awareness, which is a significant factor for the efficiency of geo-distributed systems in general, or reveal a single point of failure despite their peer-to-peer elements.
+Existing solutions for metadata communication in geo-distributed fog systems ignore either geo-awareness or reveal single points of failure despite their peer-to-peer elements.
 We introduced HFCS, a novel hybrid communication system, which is characterized by the concept of edge pools and its geo-awareness and uses a gossip protocol for exchanging metadata information.

-In simulation, we tested the influence of the node density and the edge pool size on the performance of HFCS.
+In simulation, we examined the influence of the node density and the edge pool size on the performance of HFCS.
 For more agglomerated distributions of nodes, we observed a clear performance increase, which synergizes well with real-world conditions.
-Additionally, we compared HFCS with a hierarchical system and a peer-to-peer broadcast approach.
-We observed the highest mean number of completed tasks for HFCS followed by the hierarchical approach and a large communication cost for the broadcast approach.
-Based on the given results and the architecture, we conclude that HFCS fulfills the requirements of an efficient metadata exchange mechanism in geo-distributed fog environments.
+Further, comparison of HFCS with a hierarchical system and a P2P broadcast approach has shown its superior performance.
 In future work, we plan to examine the influence of various network topologies in the core network layer and edge pools, the use of movement prediction to limit edge pool hopping, network distance regression, consensus-based failure detection, and early task redirection.

 \begin{acks} Supported by the \grantsponsor{DFG}{Deutsche Forschungsgemeinschaft (DFG, German Research Foundation)}{https://www.dfg.de/en/} -- \grantnum{DFG}{415899119}. \end{acks}